-9.1 The following ASIC penalty fees are payable in addition to any prescribed fee and are not subject to GST.
+10.1 As of 1 July 2023, the following ASIC penalty fees are payable in addition to any prescribed fee and are not subject to GST.

-Annual Review Late Payment Fee -Review fees must be paid within two months of review date.
+Annual Review Late Payment Fee - Review fees must be paid within two months of review date.
 If the payment is received within one month after the payment due date.
 If the payment is received more than one month after the payment due date.
-Late Lodgement of Notifiable Changes Fee- Documents containing notifications of prescribed changes must be lodged within the time prescribed in the Act.
+Late Lodgement of Notifiable Changes Fee - Documents containing notifications of prescribed changes must be lodged within the time prescribed in the Act.
 If the document is received within one month after the prescribed time.
 If the document is received more than one month after the prescribed time.
-Annual Company Statement Late Notification of Changes Fee-Any changes to the information appearing on the annual company statement must be made within 28 days of the issue date shown on the statement.
-If the information is updated within one month after the 28 day period.
-If the information is updated more than one month after the 28 day period.
+Annual Company Statement Late Notification of Changes Fee - Any changes to the information appearing on the annual company statement must be made within 28 days of the issue date shown on the statement.
+If the information is updated within one month after the 28-day period.
+If the information is updated more than one month after the 28-day period.

+Note:

-Note: A document can be charged both a late lodgement fee and a late review fee.
+A document can be charged both a late lodgement fee and a late review fee.
 For more information please contact our office.

-When actioning any changes to your company details with ASIC, it is also a legal requirement to produce and execute the correct corresponding minutes/resolutions, consents and notices.
+When actioning any changes to your company details with ASIC, it is also a legal requirement to produce and execute the correct corresponding minutes/resolutions, consents, and notices.
 Your ASIC registered agent can assist with these.

-9.2 The law requires that:
+10.2 The law requires that:

-- the full name, residential address, date of birth and place of birth are provided when notifying ASIC of the appointment of any office-holding including the date of consent to act; and that - a company notifies ASIC of any changes to the following details within 28 days of the change: - the Registered Office; - the Principal Place of Business; - Company Officers (appointments/cessations, changes to officers name and address); and - Company Members (notification of change to Share Structure, changes to member's name and address). - 9.3 If any discrepancies on an Annual Company Statement are not notified to ASIC within 28 days of the occurrence then the company will be charged late fees for each late change.
-These late fees will be charged in addition to any late fees that may be payable on the Annual Company Statement itself. - 9.4 Also be aware that ASIC has the power to fine a company director, including alternate directors and company secretaries, for failure to notify a change in residential address within the prescribed time.
+- The full name, residential address, date of birth and place of birth and DirectorID (for directors only) are provided when notifying ASIC of the appointment of any office-holding including the date of consent to act; and that - a company notifies ASIC of any changes to the following details within 28 days of the change: - The Registered Office: - The Principal Place of Business; - Company Officers (appointments/cessations, changes to officer's name and address); and - Company Members (notification of change to Share Structure, changes to member's name and address). - Ultimate Holding Company - 10.3 If any discrepancies on an Annual Company Statement are not notified to ASIC within 28 days of the occurrence, then the company will be charged late fees for each late change.
+These late fees will be charged in addition to any late fees that may be payable on the Annual Company Statement itself. - 10.4 Also be aware that ASIC has the power to fine a company director, including alternate directors and company secretaries, for failure to notify a change in residential address within the prescribed time.